 TL;DR

-- But IT Service Desk tools like ManageEngine ServiceDesk Plus now enable IT and non-IT teams to respond faster, automate tasks, and give every department a clear line of sight into request handling.
+- But IT Service Desk tools like ManageEngine ServiceDesk Plus now enable IT and non-IT teams to respond faster, automate tasks, and give every department a clear line of sight into request handling by providing a centralized platform for logging, tracking, and managing support requests.

 On this page